ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 Imagine you ask the user to enter a character.
 You want to tell them whether it was a symbol, a number, an upper case character, a lower case character, or none of those things.
 Take a look at [this ASCII table](http://www.asciitable.com).
-We start out by writing :
+We start out by writing:
 ```C++
 #include <iostream>
 using std::cin;